project-imprimis/libprimis/doc/engine.md

 ---

 Actors are stored as an object `gameent` which is the object synced to other clients.
-The information kept for each actor is
+The information kept for each actor is kept regardless of their ownership by a human player or a bot AI: they both interact with the engine in the same way.

 Actors store the following properties in their object fields: